Barry's Tea

 Barry's Tea is an Irish tea company founded in 1901 by James J. Barry in Cork.
-Until the 1960s, tea was sold from a shop in Prince's Street, but thereafter the company expanded its wholesaling and distribution operations.
-There is a common debate among Irish households about which is the superior Irish tea; Barry's Tea or Lyons Tea.
+Until the 1960s, tea was sold from a shop in Prince's Street, but thereafter the company expanded its wholesaling and distribution operations following its growing popularity.
+There used to be a common debate in Ireland about which Irish tea was superior —Barry's Tea or Lyons Tea.

 History

-By the mid-1980s Barry's Tea had become a national brand.
+In 1960, Peter Barry, Anthony’s son, pioneered the concept of wholesaling tea and began sourcing tea from East Africa, introducing blends that quickly gained widespread acclaim.
+By the mid-1980s, Barry's Tea had become a beloved national brand.
 According to their website, they are currently responsible for 38% of all tea sales in the Irish market (which is worth an estimated €85 million annually).
 Today, Barry's Tea is also available in the United Kingdom, Spain, and in some areas of Canada, Australia, France, Luxembourg and the United States where there are significant Irish immigrant communities.